-ZOE was founded in the United States as a non-profit 501(c)3 organisation in 2002 by Michael and Carol Hart.
-In 2003, ZOE International Foundation began in Thailand and has since been granted legal status by the government of Thailand, enabling the foundation to own and operate ZOE Children’s Homes.
-ZOE Foundation Australia was established as a not-for-profit in 2011.
-In 2017, ZOE was granted not-for-profit status by both the government of Mexico and Japan.
+In 2003, ZOE International Foundation began in Thailand and has since been granted legal status by the government of Thailand, enabling the foundation to own and the ZOE Home.

-ZOE International Foundation has been combating human trafficking in Thailand since 2003 utilising the “3 Ps” strategy: Prevention, Protection, and Prosecution.
-We exist to restore hope and joy to children who have been robbed of their childhood.
-Our specialty is the protection and restoration of children at risk, and survivors of all forms of child trafficking.
-Our core competencies include comprehensive top quality care covering physical, social, intellectual and emotional health.
-Our restoration efforts are predicated on holistic healing and trauma-informed care with our highest priority to safely repatriate children by locating and assessing their families for reunification.
-While all of our staff are trained in trauma-informed care, we also employ licensed social workers and counsellors who provide case management, individual and group therapy, and on-going psycho-social assessments.

 ZOE also employs educators, on-site translators and legal advisors.
 While under ZOE’s care, we provide nutritional meals, medical care, quality education, vocational training, fun recreation and family activities, Life Skills training, and other essentials to minors in a safe, protected family-style environment which has produced proven long-term positive results for survivors of child trafficking.
 ZOE’s Child Protection Policy (CPP) and Media Policy are among the most stringent we have seen and protect the identity, and dignity, of children by never showing trafficked children in any media.

-Since the inception of our Awareness Program in 2008, ZOE has brought trafficking awareness to over 20,000 people, primarily in rural tribal villages that are highly susceptible to trafficking.
-These teams provide information, education, and resources to villagers in an informative manner.
-As a result of establishing relationships in these villages, ZOE has built up a network of over 300+ leaders and critical contacts who provide information on suspected or imminent human trafficking activities.
+Since the inception of our Awareness Program in 2008, ZOE has brought trafficking awareness to 10,000 people per year, primarily in both rural tribal villages that are highly susceptible to trafficking and city centres.
+These teams provide information, education, and resources in a fun and informative manner.
+As a result of establishing relationships in villages, ZOE has built up a network of over 300+ leaders and critical contacts who provide information on suspected or imminent human trafficking activities.
 ZOE receives about 250 calls on our human trafficking hotline annually.